Fred DuVal: National politics and White House

 DuVal was a founder of the Democratic Governors Association in 1983 and of the centrist Democratic Leadership Council (DLC) in 1985 and served on the Democratic National Committee from 1989 to 1993 and from 2009 to 2011.
 In 1993, DuVal became Deputy Chief of Protocol at the U.S. Department of State and held the position until 1996.
-DuVal was Deputy National Campaign Manager for Bill Clinton's 1996 presidential campaign.
+DuVal was Deputy National Campaign Manager for Bill Clinton's 1996 presidential campaign and responsible for campaign activities of Vice President Al Gore.

 In 1997, President Bill Clinton appointed DuVal as the White House Deputy Director of Intergovernmental Affairs, where he played a role in the implementation of Personal Responsibility and Work Opportunity Reconciliation Act of 1996.
 DuVal helped negotiate a national tobacco settlement and guided White House policy development concerning American Indian gaming rights, tribal appropriations, and Section 638.
 In 1999, DuVal led negotiations between the White House, governors, and mayors about Clinton Executive Order 13132.

+In 2000, President Clinton appointed DuVal to the Inter-American Foundation Board of Directors.

+In 2006, DuVal founded and until 2008 Chaired “Western Progress” a progressive non-profit think tank which was affiliated with the Center for National Progress.

 DuVal later became Treasurer of the Democratic Governors Association (DGA) from 2008 to 2010.

 Arizona politics

 In 2002, DuVal ran unsuccessfully for Arizona's 1st congressional district in the U.S. House of Representatives.
-From 2002 to 2006, DuVal served on the Arizona Commerce and Economic Development Commission and Mayor Greg Stanton appointed him to the Phoenix Industrial Development Commission.

-In August 2006, DuVal was appointed to his first term on the Arizona Board of Regents by Democratic Governor Janet Napolitano and served as Chairman in 2011.
-As a Regent, he was co-chair of the "Getting AHEAD" initiative with Maricopa Community Colleges Chancellor Dr. Rufus Glasper.
-In September 2010, DuVal was appointed to an advisory group for the National Governors Association's "Complete to Compete" educational initiative.

-He was appointed to his second term in 2019 by Republican Governor Doug Ducey, his opponent.
-In his second term on the Arizona Regents, he led the creation of the Arizona Teachers Academy; has served as a Hunt-Kane Fellow; and has focused on higher education accountability, affordability, and access.

 In February 2013, DuVal announced his candidacy for Governor of Arizona in the 2014 election.
 He was endorsed by former Governor Babbitt, DuVal's former boss.
 DuVal lost to Republican Doug Ducey in the general election.